naila-design/SQL_project_data_jobs_analysis/README.md

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data engineer job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven by a quest to navigate the data engineer job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs (data is taken from Luke Barousse SQL course, of data analytical jobs in 2023).

-Data hails from my [SQL Course](/csv_files/).
-It's packed with insights on job titles, salaries, locations, and essential skills.

 The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data engineer jobs?